Kilimanjaro Trek Rongai Route – TKRON

 It will take about 8 hours to reach the summit.
 Weather conditions determine how long you can spend, taking photographs, before the 3 hour descent back to Kibo hut.
 After a short rest you gather all your gear for the ascent and head down to Horombo hut (3 hours) where you will overnight.
 The return to Horombo hut will seem surprisingly fast compared to the ascent.
 The total time spent hiking on this day is around 14 hours, so be prepared for a very tough day.
 Later in the evening, enjoy your last dinner on the mountain.
 You will find soft drinks and beer for sale at the camp office.
 Take in well-earned sleep, filled with memories and stirring emotions.

 Day 7 Marangu Gate (1980m)

 After breakfast, continue your descent (6 hours), passing the Mandara hut, down to the Marangu gate.
-At Marangu gate, 1980 m, you sign your name and details in a register.
+At Marangu gate, 1980 m, you will sign your name and details in a register.
 This is also where successful climbers receive their summit certificates.
-Those climbers who have reached Gillman’s Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
-You will now drive back to Moshi for a long overdue hot shower, dinner and celebrations!
+Those climbers who have reached Gillman’s Point (5685m) are issued with green certificates and those who have reached Uhuru Peak (5895m) receive gold certificates.
+Next, you will drive back to Moshi for a long overdue hot shower, dinner and celebrations!
 Accommodation is at a base hotel in Moshi.